Step-by-step Mosquitto MQTT broker installation & SSL configuration

 3.2 Setting up Mosquitto broker with SSL

-2. Create a client certificate request using the key.
+- Certificate Request: Create a request using the client key.

-3. Use the CA Key to sign the client’s client certificate from step 2.
+- Signing the Certificate: Use the CA key to sign the client certificate.

 openssl genrsa -des3 -out ca.key 2048